This post may contain affiliate links. Please read our disclosure policy.

-One of the first recipes I shared on CenterCutCook nearly 7 years ago was this recipe for Cajun Chicken Pasta.
+This creamy cajun shrimp pasta is the kind of things dreams are made of!
+It is so good!
+One of the first recipes I shared on CenterCutCook was this recipe for Cajun Chicken Pasta.
 It has been a reader favorite ever since.
-And while I love me some cajun chicken pasta, I thought it’d be so delicious to make a shrimp variation.
+And while I love cajun chicken pasta, I thought it’d be so delicious to make a shrimp variation.
+It does not disappoint!

 What kind of pasta should I use?